General Agentic Planning Through Simulative Reasoning with World Models: Simulative Reasoning for Agentic Planning

+The preceding subsection establishes simulative reasoning as a general planning principle.
+In this subsection, we describe two design decisions that enable robust and broad applicability across environments and tasks, including concept-based mixed representations and hierarchical planning, and then show how \modelname instantiates them.

-\paragraph{Discrete, Hierarchical State Representation via Natural Language} The dominant approach to encoding observation $o_t$ (e.g., webpages, video streams) has been to directly pass all input tokens into an LLM to form continuous embeddings $\hat{s}^z_t$.
-While technically preserving all information, real-world sensory readings often suffer from inherent noise and high variability (e.g., ads on a webpage, varying weather and lighting conditions in video), which can make them brittle for reasoning over.
+\paragraph{Concept-Based Mixed Representations} Simulative reasoning requires the world model to predict how individual aspects of the state change in response to an action (e.g., ``the price field updated'' vs.\ ``the page layout shifted'').
+A factored, compositional state representation makes such targeted prediction tractable, but this is not available in a monolithic embedding.
+Instead, the dominant approach to encoding observation $o_t$ (e.g., webpages, video streams) has been to directly map all input tokens into continuous embeddings with fixed dimensionalities $\hat{s}^z_t$.
+While technically preserving all information, real-world sensory readings often suffer from inherent noise and high variability (e.g., ads on a webpage, varying weather and lighting conditions in video), which can make them brittle to reason over.
 Human cognition, on the other hand, has evolved to counter this variability by categorizing raw perception into \textit{discrete concepts}~\cite{barrett2017emotions}, which are often encoded in language, symbols or structured thoughts.
 Indeed, natural language is inherently hierarchical, capable of encoding concepts from concrete ones (e.g., apple) to highly abstract ones (e.g., religion).
 Discrete representations are also complete in general~\cite{xing2025critiques}, which ensures no information is necessarily lost in the compression process.
-Implementing this form of perception, we propose to represent the world state $\hat{s}_t$ using a discrete natural language summary $\hat{s}^c_t$ generated by an encoder LLM $h$, formally expressed as below:
+In \modelname, we instantiate this principle by representing the world state $\hat{s}_t$ using a discrete natural language summary $\hat{s}^c_t$ generated by a pretrained encoder model $h$, formally expressed as below:

 Where each $\hat{s}_{t,i}$ is a natural language token.
-Likewise, we also implement the WM $f$ using an LLM which predicts the next state $\hat{s}_{t+1}$ as a natural language sequence $\hat{s}^c_{t+1}$, formally as below:
+Likewise, we also denote the WM $f$ which predicts the next state $\hat{s}_{t+1}$ as a natural language sequence $\hat{s}^c_{t+1}$, formally as below:

-Such a concept-based representation allows the other modules like policy to operate on a more structured latent space, which we find empirically to reduce hallucination and enable more robust planning, leading to better task performance in practice.
+This concept-based factorization allows the other modules (e.g., policy, critic) to operate on a structured latent space in which individual state components can be predicted and evaluated independently.
+In practice, we find this reduces hallucination and enables more robust planning, leading to better task performance.